 A vital aspect of learning is watching similar scenes all over again.

-Since repetition plays a crucial role in most language training, it should also be employed when learning through movies.
+Since repetition is crucial in most language training, it should also be employed when learning through movies.

-Re-watching these small segments will also be very easy and provide more understanding since they are just a few minutes in length.
+Re-watching these small segments will be easy and provide more understanding since they are just a few minutes long.

 5. Pen down new phrases and vocabularies

-Did you discover any new words and expressions when watching a movie or tv shows?
+Did you discover new words and expressions when watching a movie or TV show?

 You can write it down and continue watching.